Upturn unsubscribed user

 overview logo History and Background

 CSX Corporation was formed in 1980 through the merger of Chessie System and Seaboard Coast Line Industries.
-These railroads trace their origins back to the early 19th century.
-Over the years, CSX has grown through further mergers and acquisitions, becoming a major player in the North American rail industry.
+It traces its roots back to the Baltimore and Ohio Railroad (B&O), founded in 1827, and has grown through acquisitions and expansions to become a leading freight transportation provider.

 business area logo Core Business Areas